dterracino/SIGGuidelines.Analyzers/README.md

 The diagnostic analyzers can be maintained as rulesets.
 Violations may be configured to lead to compiler warnings, errors or informationals.
 ![Visual Studio 2015](https://github.com/p3pijn/WritingMaintainableSoftware-Analyzers/raw/master/Screenshot2.PNG "Visual Studio 2015")

+## NuGet Install
+To install SIGGuidelines.Analyzers, run the following command in the Package Manager Console:

+`Install-Package SIGGuidelines.Analyzers`